 Medicare MDS assessment schedule type Assessment reference date Applicable standard Medicare payment days 5-day Scheduled PPS Assessment Days 1-8 All covered Part A days until Part A discharge (unless an IPA is completed).
-Interim Payment Assessment (IPA) The date the facility chooses to complete the assessment relative to the triggering event for the IPA ARD of the assessment through Part A discharge (unless another IPA assessment is completed).
+Interim Payment Assessment (IPA) No later than 14 days after change in resident's first tier classification criteria is identified ARD of the assessment through Part A discharge (unless another IPA assessment is completed).
 PPS Discharge Assessment PPS Discharge: Equal to the End Date of the Most Recent Medicare Stay (A2400C) or End Date N/A.

-In light of the reduction in the frequency of assessments that would be required under PDPM and to better track therapy utilization under the new methodology, CMS will add 18 items to the SNF PPS Discharge Assessment.
+In light of the reduction in the frequency of assessments that would be required under PDPM and to better track therapy utilization under the new methodology, CMS is proposing to add 18 items to the SNF PPS Discharge Assessment.
 These are identified in Figure 18 below.